Alchus/scout-stuff/02-Tenderfoot.md

 * Alcohol prep pads: for cleaning wounds before bandaging.
 * Neosporin: topical antibiotic ointment for preventing wound infection.
 * Tweezers: for removing thorns or ticks, etc.
-* Ibuprofen: multi-purpose anti-inflamatory.
+* Ibuprofen: multi-purpose anti-inflammatory.
 Helps manage aches and pains.
 * Bleed-stop: Coagulant powder to help staunch bleeding of major wounds.

 *The earplugs and floss picks are not first-aid items, but I keep them with my first-aid supplies*